-We Fight for Maritime Injury Victims Throughout Alabama, Mississippi, and Florida
+We Fight for Maritime Injury Victims Throughout Alabama and Mississippi

 Maritime workers are a crucial part of the Alabama and Gulf Coast economy, and our beautiful Gulf of Mexico shores are also a huge tourist attraction.
 When people get hurt on the water, state and federal laws must be consulted to determine how to handle treatment, insurance, and any subsequent legal claims.
 If you're hurt while working or vacationing offshore, you need the help of the experienced maritime lawyers at Andy Citrin Injury Attorneys.